Boulder08/chunknorris/README.md

 - Example: --noiselevel 20
 - Default: 0

-**--sharpness**: Defines the '--sharpness' parameter in aomenc and svt-av1-psy.
-It is a psy RD setting more than a sharpener, lower values allocate more bits to flat areas, blurring sharper ones and vice versa.
-- Example: --sharpness 3
-- Default: 2

-**--tile-columns** and **--tile-rows**: Define the corresponding parameters for splitting the encoding (and decoding) into multiple tiles in aomenc.
-Svt-av1 and rav1e optimize tiles automatically based on the resolution.
-- Example: --tile-columns 1 --tile-rows 1
-- Default: None for both

-**--arnr-strength** and **--arnr-maxframes**: Define the parameters for internal alt-ref frame denoising in aomenc.
-- Example: --arnr-strength 3 --arnr-maxframes 9
-- Default: 2 for arnr-strength, 7 for arnr-maxframes

-**--tpl-strength**: Defines the multiplier (percentage) for temporal filtering (arnr-strength) in aomenc, 100 being equal to "as is".
-- Example: --tpl-strength 50
-- Default: None (100)

-**--max-reference-frames**: Defines the maximum amount of reference frames aomenc may use.
-For live action content, a lower amount like 4-5 is enough; for animated content, using 7 could be beneficial.
-- Example: --max-reference-frames 4
-- Default: 5

-**--tune**: Defines the tuning to use in aomenc.
-Use 'ssim' or 'omni'.
-- Example: --tune omni
-- Default: ssim

-**--tune-content**: Defines the content-based (psy) tuning to use in aomenc.
-With the lavish mod, 'psy' is recommended.
-- Example: --tune-content default
-- Default: psy

 **--luma-bias**, **--luma-bias-strength** and **--luma-bias-midpoint**: Define the parameters for the luma bias modification in aomenc-lavish.
 See https://www.desmos.com/calculator/nwxoa44sie (lower y means less compression)
 - Example: --luma-bias 10
 - Default: None

-**--deltaq-mode**: Defines the deltaq-mode parameter in aomenc.
-In aomenc-lavish, mode 6 is highly recommended for both SDR and HDR encodes (the effect is close to modes 1+5 with dark bias for SDR and bright bias for HDR).
-With vanilla aomenc, use 1 for SDR and 5 for HDR.

-**If you use deltaq-mode 6, make sure you feed 10-bit data into the encoder as the bias table is not yet normalized depending on the source bitdepth.**
-- Example: --deltaq-mode 1
-- Default: None

-**--tf**: Defines the enable-tf parameter in svt-av1.
-- Example: --tf 1
-- Default: 0

-**--cdef**: Defines the enable-cdef parameter in aomenc and svt-av1.
-- Example: --cdef 1
-- Default: 0

-**--restoration**: Defines the enable-restoration parameter in aomenc and svt-av1.
-- Example: --restoration 1
-- Default: 0

-**--scm**: Defines the scm parameter in svt-av1.
-- Example: --scm 1
-- Default: 2

-**--qm-min**: Defines the qm-min parameter in aomenc and svt-av1.
-- Example: --qm-min 9
-- Default: 5

-**--qm-max**: Defines the qm-max parameter in aomenc and svt-av1.
-- Example: --qm-max 15
-- Default: 9

 **--variance-boost-strength**: Defines the strength of variance boost for low and medium contrast blocks.
 See https://gitlab.com/AOMediaCodec/SVT-AV1/-/issues/2105 for more details.
 The default value is good in most cases, try 3 if the material has more contrast variance.
 - Example: --variance-boost-strength 3